 At the College we have an RTO (Registered Training Organisation) TechWest Sydney which can offer accreditation for Carpentry and Electrotechnology and Business Services, White Card and First Aid.
 The Motor Traders Association will provide trainers for Automotive.

 All other trades can be studied through local private Colleges or TAFE Colleges.
 The Master Plumbers Association has a training facility at Auburn.
-Students interested in Beauty Therapy can study at the Australian Academy Beauty-Spa-Therapy at Bella Vista or at a local TAFE.
+Students interested in Beauty Therapy can study at a local TAFE.